zulip/zulip/docs/overview/gsoc-ideas.md

   the Slack API (if you just put in a Zulip server URL as your "Slack server").  **Skills required**: Strong Python experience; experience with the Slack API a plus.
 Work should include documenting the system and advertising it.
-Expert: Steve Howell.
+Expert: Tim Abbott.

-- Visual design work on Zulip's logged-out pages, including /help, /apps, /integrations, /api, /login, /register, the zulip.org website, etc.  We'd love to make these look nicer both through polish and potentially through adding fun illustrations to make the product more friendly.
-A project could include work on Zulip's logged-in UI as well.  **Skills required**: Design, HTML and CSS skills;
+- Visual and user experience design work on the core Zulip web UI.
-  JavaScript and illustration experience are helpful.
-A great application would come with mockups for specific changes, and/or a set of PRs making small improvements to the logged-out UI.
-Expert:
+  We're particularly excited about students who are interested in making our CSS clean and readable as part of working on the UI.
-  Tim Abbott.
+  **Skills required**: Design, HTML and CSS skills; JavaScript and illustration experience are helpful.
+A great application would include PRs making small, clean improvements to the Zulip UI (whether logged-in or logged-out pages).
+Expert: Tim Abbott.

 - Build support for outgoing webhooks and slash commands into Zulip to improve its chat-ops capabilities.
 There's an existing